As amended 4 Dec 2006

 (B) Funds shall be disbursed to organizations for a specific event or events, travel, or to offset the itemized start-up costs of new and provisional student organizations, and never for the sole discretion of the organization.

 (C) Funds shall also be disbursed to student-sponsored events through university programs (including, but not limited to, Penguin Productions, Marching Band, and Emerging Leaders).

 (1) Student-sponsored events shall include events put on by university programs that are run by students, and never for the sole discretion of a course or graduation requirement.

 (D) Organizations and university programs must use SGA funds with honesty and integrity.

 (1) The total amount appropriated to an event in which multiple organizations are collaborating will be equally divided by the number of organizations in the collaboration.
-The dollar figure resulting from the aforementioned division will then be removed from each of the collaborating organization’s maximum funding potential (up to 3.5 percent of the appropriations budget as stated in Title II, Section 201, Clause D).
+The dollar figure resulting from the aforementioned division will then be removed from each of the collaborating organization’s maximum funding potential (up to three (3) percent of the appropriations budget as stated in Title II, Section 201, Subsection (E)).

-(G) No nascent student organization or provisional student organization shall be awarded more than two hundred (200) dollars for itemized start-up costs and event funding from the appropriations budget during a fiscal year.
-Any recommended appropriation amounts beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Appropriations Committee.
+(G) No new student organization or provisional student organization shall be awarded more than two hundred (200) dollars for itemized start-up costs during a fiscal year.
+Any recommended appropriation beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Affairs Committee.
 Any appropriation beyond this amount shall be noted as being beyond the limit in any legislation and committee reports pertaining to it.

 (H) Applications will be accepted –

-(2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th)
+(2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th), and

 (3) during the summer semester as outlined in Title III, Section 306 of this Financial Path.